Battle of Big Sandy Creek: Battle

 On the rainy evening of May 28, Woolsey set out with 150 riflemen under the command of Major Daniel Appling in 19 boats loaded with supplies.
 On the morning of May 29, they arrived at the mouth of the Big Salmon River having mysteriously lost one of their boats.
 This boat, discovered by the British forces, eliminated the secrecy of Wooley's mission.

 At Big Salmon, the American forces met up with the Oneidas (estimates range from 120 to 130 Indians), who Woolsey had dispatched the previous day.
 The Oneidas marched north along the shore as the boats proceeded in the lake.
 At noon on May 29, they reached the mouth of the Big Sandy Creek.
 All the boats were sent as far inland as possible.

 Woolsey then sent a lookout to scout for British ships.
 The lookout discovered that a gunboat and three barges were headed for the location of the American forces.
 Woolsey set out a call for the neighboring militia and hastily prepared for battle.

 At 8 a.m., the British began to cannonade the American forces from the mouth of the Big Sandy Creek.
 The American forces hid along the shoreline of the creek and waited for the British to advance inland.
 At about 10 a.m., when the British forces had progressed up the creek, the American forces rose from their concealment, and a brief ten-minute battle ensued.
 The British officers quickly surrendered to avoid further casualties.

 Losses

-The Americans suffered 2 wounded: an Oneida Indian and a U.S. rifleman.
+The Americans suffered two wounded: an Oneida Indian and a U.S. rifleman.

-Appling wrote to Brigadier General Edmund P. Gaines on May 30, listing the British casualties as 13 killed; 2 lieutenants of the Royal Marines and 28 sailors and marines wounded and captured; 7 officers and 133 others taken prisoner.
+Appling wrote to Brigadier General Edmund P. Gaines on May 30, listing the British casualties as 14 killed, including a British midshipman; 2 lieutenants of the Royal Marines and 28 sailors and marines wounded and captured; 6 officers and 133 others taken prisoner.
+According to a British source, 19 of their forces were killed.
 Also captured were three gunboats (one with a 24 pdr and a 63 pdr gun), two cutters and one gig.